PedroHRPBS/CarND-Vehicle-Detection/README.md

 ![alt text][image3]

-#### 2.3 Exploring Color Spaces
+##### 2.3 Exploring Color Spaces

 The code for this step is contained in the 9th code cell of the IPython notebook.

-Third, I choose to test different color spaces and then decide which one of them highlighted the cars the best.
+Third, I chose to test different color spaces and then decide which one of them highlighted the cars the best.
 After iterating through a list of color spaces, I found that HSV looked like the best option.
 ```
 def cvt_color(image, cspace='RGB'):
     if cspace != 'RGB':